Sharing is caring!

 This historical fiction, which opens in 1930s Brazil, is about the friendship of two girls who come from two different worlds.
-Nine-year-old Dores works in the kitchen of a sugar plantation, and Graça is the spoiled and ill behaved daughter of the wealthy sugar baron.
-Despite their differences, the two share loves of mischief and music, and they become fast friends.
+Nine-year-old Dores works in the kitchen of a sugar plantation, and Graça is the spoiled and ill-behaved daughter of the wealthy sugar baron.
+Despite their differences, the two share a love of mischief and music, and they become fast friends.

-Over the years, their shared passion for music draws them closer together, but is also the source of their rivalry.
-One has a beautiful singing voice, and the other a gift for lyrics - a natural partnership.
+Over the years, their shared passion for music draws them closer, but is also the source of their rivalry.
+One has a beautiful singing voice, and the other has a gift for lyrics - a natural partnership.
 But only one of them is destined for stardom.

 The Book Girls Say...
 Author Frances de Pontes Peebles was born in Pernambuco, Brazil, and is also the author of another highly rated novel that's also worthy of your consideration.
-The Seamstress is set in "lawless backcountry" of Brazil and follows the lives of two sisters - both skilled seamstresses - who long to escape their small town.
-When one of the sisters is abducted by a group of cangaceiros, their lives diverge in very unexpected ways.
+The Seamstress is set in the "lawless backcountry" of Brazil and follows the lives of two sisters - both skilled seamstresses - who long to escape their small town.
+When one of the sisters is abducted by a group of cangaceiros, their lives diverge unexpectedly.